 I. GENERAL PROGRAM DESCRIPTION

-Among the offices in Connecticut Hall there is a departmental lounge and a seminar/study room for graduate students and faculty.
+Among the offices in Connecticut Hall there is a departmental lounge for graduate students and faculty and a seminar/study room for graduate students.

-The department considers applications by all qualified applicants who have completed undergraduate training before matriculation.
+The department considers applications by all qualified applicants who will have completed undergraduate training before matriculation.
 Admission is not restricted to students who have concentrated on philosophy.
 No particular language background is required.
 All evidence of analytical and conceptual skill is relevant and weighed.
-The Graduate Record Examination Aptitude Test and a writing sample of approximately 15-25 pages are required.
+A writing sample of approximately 15-25 pages is required.

 II.
 DEGREE REQUIREMENTS